LucasDelfino92/morrowindsharp/btb.md

 ### Preliminary steps

-Some of the mods installed in Morrowind Sharp should be uninstalled for this section.
+Some of the mods installed in Morrowind Sharp should be disabled for this section.
 They will be replaced in favor of more compatible versions.

 These mods are:
 - (Main) [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745)